RAID Science Planning WorkshopScience Planning Workshop for Research with the Rapid Access Ice Drill

 John Goodge, University of Minnesota Duluth

-We invite interested researchers to participate in a science planning workshop to help shape future interdisciplinary research with the Rapid Access Ice Drill (RAID).
+We invited interested researchers to participate in a science planning workshop to help shape future interdisciplinary research with the Rapid Access Ice Drill (RAID).
 Goals and initial planning for the workshop are outlined below.
-Please indicate an expression of interest using the button below.

 Where: Scripps Institution of Oceanography and University of California San Diego in La Jolla.
-The meeting venue will be on the SIO campus.
-Accommodations will be made available at hotels near the SIO campus.
+The meeting venue was at Martin Johnson House on the SIO campus.
+Accommodations were provided at hotels near the SIO campus.

-Who: The workshop is open to all scientists interested in using or contributing to the science enabled by RAID.
-Please pass this announcement on to anyone who might be interested.
-Please help us reach young investigators and under-represented groups by sharing this announcement and suggesting to us the names of people we can contact.
+Who: The workshop was open to all scientists interested in using or contributing to the science enabled by RAID.
+We encouraged young investigators and under-represented groups to participate.

-Cost: There will be no meeting registration cost.
-Breakfast and lunch meals will be provided.
-NSF is funding the workshop in order to provide partial travel to some US participants for travel and accommodation.
-Preference will be given to young and under-represented investigators.
+Cost: There was no meeting registration cost.
+Breakfast and lunch meals were provided.
+An NSF award to SIO provided partial travel to US participants for travel and accommodation.
+Preference was given to young and under-represented investigators.

-Responses: Interested participants should provide an expression of scientific interest by filling out a short form so that we can plan for the number of attendees and workshop agenda.
-Click the button below to get started.
+Responses: Interested participants provided an expression of scientific interest by filling out a short form in order to plan for the number of attendees and workshop agenda.

 Jeff Severinghaus – email@example.com